tindevelopers/ai-content-publisher/SETUP_SECRETS.md

 - Test coverage reports (if Codecov configured)

 ### 🏷️ When you create version tags:
-- Semantic release creates GitHub releases
+- GitHub releases created with changelog
-- NPM package published automatically
-- Docker image built and pushed to GitHub Container Registry
+- Source code packaged and attached to release
-- Changelog updated automatically
+- Documentation updated automatically

 ### 📚 Documentation:
 - Auto-deploys to Vercel at your custom domain